Wallet SDK Integration Guide

 onPushReceived((push) => {

 // 2.
-Parse and validate the sign request
+Parse and validate the sign request from the universal link

-const request = parseSignRequest(signRequest);
+const request = parseSignRequest(dataUrl);

 // 3.
 Display transaction details